Roderick Daus-Magbual Ed.D

 Rod is also involved in local politics in Daly City, CA. He served on the Library Board of Trustees, the Daly City Planning Commission, and was elected to City Council in 2018.
-He was elected as Vice Mayor in 2021.
+He currently serves as the Vice Mayor.

 He also enjoys playing, reading, cooking, and raising his daughter and son, Amianan and Razón, with his wife Arlene.
 Rod truly believes that understanding the history of your people, comes with the responsibility to act.
 He’s motivated by love and the pursuit for peace and social justice.